Each week I look back through my baseball card collection for a deep dive on beloved Bombers and past seasons.

 Abbott in 1993

 Abbott’s first season in pinstripes was uneven.
 After his first six starts his record stood at 1-5.
 He won his next three decisions, but never found a rhythm as he won three consecutive starts only once.
 Entering a September 4th match-up with Cleveland Abbott was 10-11 with a 4.31 ERA .
-Thoughts of a no-hitter could not have been further from anyone’s mind that afternoon as the lefty dug, just six days removed from giving up 10 hits and 7 runs in just 3.2 innings at Cleveland Stadium.
+Thoughts of a no-hitter could not have been further from anyone’s mind that afternoon as the lefty dug, just six days removed from giving up 10 hits and 7 runs in just 3.2 innings at Cleveland Stadium that prompted a self-imposed 3-mile run as punishment.
 But it was a cloudy day game, just the kind of conditions Abbott liked.

 (Sidenote: How crazy is it that Bernie and O’Neill played in four no-hitters/perfect games at Yankee Stadium?
 The ’90s in the Bronx were magic.)